-Table 7 summarises WCPL's implementation and monitoring processes for the EMS on site and identifies where these processes are also included in individual EMPs.
+Table 4-1 summarises WCPL's implementation and monitoring processes for the EMS on site and identifies where these processes are also included in individual EMPs.

 Element Aspect Commitment Reference EMP Section Policy and Commitment Environmental Policies Peabody maintains an 'Environmental Policy' to guide the strategic environmental direction for the Wilpinjong Mine.
 Environmental Management Strategy 2.0 Planning Life of Mine Planning WCPL maintain an RMP which details the rehabilitation planning objectives and commitments for the Mine.
 RMP All Hazard Identification WCPL maintains a GDP process as a risk management tool to prevent unauthorised disturbance or disturbance to sensitive ecological values and cultural heritage.
 WCPL maintains BBRA and associated risk register.
 The GDP will be completed by the relevant Project Manager and requires sign off by an Environmental Representative prior to any disturbance on undisturbed land.
 Environmental Management Strategy Biodiversity Management Plan 3.5 & 3.6.1 7.8 Baseline Data The preparation of WCPL's environmental management plans (EMP) considers, where applicable, historical data relative to each specific EMP.
-EMPs 3.0 Implementation WCPL will provide adequate environmental training and awareness to all employees and Noise Management Plan 11.0 contractors working at the Mine.
-Blast Management Plan 5.2.2, 5.3.2 & 11.0 Air Quality Management Plan 11.0 Water Management Plan 5.0 Aboriginal Cultural Heritage Management Plan 3.4, 5.5 & 10.0 Historic Heritage Management Plan 9.0 Social Impact Management Plan 4.3.3 Management and Reporting of Incidents and Non Compliances ing incidents at the Mine in accordance with WCPL's Incident Management Procedure and Pollution Incident Response Management Plan.
-All incidents that cause, or threaten to cause, material harm to the environment (as defined by law) will be reported in accordance with the PIRMP.
-All other incidents and non-compliances with the Impact Assessment Criteria will be reported to DPE and EPA, and any other relevant agencies as specified in the relevant management plan Noise Management Plan 9.1 Blast Management Plan 9.1 Blast Fume Management Strategy 4.0 Air Quality Management Plan 9.1 Water Management Plan 9.1 Within seven days of the date of a reportable incident or non-compliance, WCPL will provide a detailed report to the DPE and EPA in accordance 8.1
+EMPs 3.0 Implementation Training and Awareness Noise Management Plan 11.0 Blast Management Plan 5.2.2, 5.3.2 8 11.0 Air Quality Management Plan 11.0 Water Management Plan 5.0 Aboriginal Cultural Heritage Management Plan 3.4, 5.5 & 10.0 Historic Heritage Management Plan 9.0 Social Impact Management Plan 4.3.3 and Reporting and Reporting incidents at the Mine in accordance with WCPL Noise Management Plan 9.1 of Incidents and Non Compliances Blast Management Plan 9.1 All incidents that cause, or threaten to cau material harm to the environment (as defined law) will be reported in accordance with PIRMP.
+All other incidents and non-complian with the Impact Assessment Criteria will reported to DPHI and EPA, and any other relev All incidents that cause, or threaten to cause, material harm to the environment (as defined by law) will be reported in accordance with the PIRMP.
+All other incidents and non-compliances Blast Fume Management Strategy 4.0 with the Impact Assessment Criteria will be reported to DPHI and EPA, and any other relevant Air Quality Management Plan 9.1 management plan.
+Water Management Plan 9.1 Within seven days of the date of a reportable incident or non-compliance, WCPL will provide a detailed report to the DPHI and EPA in Aboriginal Cultural Heritage Management Plan 8.1

-Table 7 Implementation and Monitoring Processes for the EMS
+Table 4-1 Implementation and Monitoring Processes for the EMS